DiaLeor/linear-regression/README.txt

     - Correlation - Galton's data on the heights of fathers and sons in his family

-    - Correlation Coefficient -
+    - Correlation Coefficient - understanding how two variables move together

-    - Sample Correlation is a Random Variable -
+    - Sample Correlation is a Random Variable - interpreting correlations as estimates containing uncertainty

 -- intro-3.R
 -